Samsung Galaxy A25 5G

 The Samsung Galaxy A25 5G is a mid-range Android smartphone designed, developed, and marketed by Samsung Electronics as a part of its Galaxy A series.
 It was announced on 11 December 2023 and was released along with the Samsung Galaxy A15 5 days later.
+It was released on January 17, 2024, in the United States.

-It is Samsung's A2x smartphone of 2024 that sits in between the A15 and A35.
-Starting from this release, only a 5G model would be released with its predecessor being the last A2x model to be released with 4G connectivity only.
+Starting from this device model, only a 5G model would be released, with its predecessor being the last A2x model to be released with 4G connectivity only.